INITIATION OF ENVIRONMENTAL DAMAGE ACTIONS IN CRIMINAL PROCEEDINGS

 State assessment/description

-In 2023, SNPA carried out 61 environmental damage assessments at the request of MASE, representing approximately 11% of the 552 notifications received from the District Attorney’s Offices (Table 1).
-Compared to the previous year, despite a decrease in the total number of assessments, there is a 5 percentage point increase in the ratio of assessed cases to total notifications received by MASE, confirming the State’s commitment to environmental protection (Figure 1).
+In 2024, the SNPA carried out 64 assessment procedures at the request of MASE, representing approximately 14% of the 455 reports received by the Ministry from the State District Legal Offices (Table 1).
+Compared to the previous year, there was an increase of 3 percentage points in the proportion of assessed cases relative to the total reports submitted to MASE.

 Trend assessment/description

-Overall, based on the information collected since 2017 (the year of SNPA’s establishment), following a slightly negative trend up to 2020, the data for the recent years show an increase (Figure 1).
+Overall, based on data collected since 2017—the year in which SNPA was established—after a slightly negative trend observed up to 2020, a rising trend has been recorded in recent years (Figure 1).

 Comments

-The activities involved are manifold.
-Among them, those listed in Annex 5, Part Six of Legislative Decree No. 152/2006, are particularly noteworthy.
-These professional activities are considered potential sources of damage and are subject to a special liability regime with a reversal of the burden of proof.
+The offenses in question relate to a wide range of activities.
+Among them, particular attention is given to those listed in Annex 5 of Part Six of Legislative Decree 152/2006.
+These activities are considered potential sources of environmental damage and are subject to a special liability regime with a reversal of the burden of proof.

 Data